2i2c-org/team-compass/finance/projections.md

 ```

 :::{admonition} ❗ New dashboard in prototype
-The [`2i2c-org/finance`](https://github.com/2i2c-org/finance) repository also publishes a private dashboard site at [finance.2i2c.org](https://finance.2i2c.org) that visualizes the same runway and pipeline data.
-The site is hosted on [Netlify](#accounts:netlify) and password-protected - credentials are in our [team Bitwarden](#account:bitwarden).
+The same runway and pipeline data is also visualized on our prototype [finance dashboard site](#finance:dashboards) at [finance.2i2c.org](https://finance.2i2c.org).

 If this prototype becomes stable and reliable, we'll deprecate the Google Sheet above.
 :::